acamara19/smarter-web-scrapping-python-AI/README.md

 ### Inviting Contributions
 Your insights and improvements are welcome!
 There's always room to enhance the scraping algorithms, dive deeper into AI analysis, or streamline the workflows even further.

-### Learning Resources
+> ##### Acknowledgments
+>
-Heartfelt thanks to [Coding for Entrepreneurs](https://www.codingforentrepreneurs.com/) for the [Smarter Web Scraping with Python + AI course](https://www.codingforentrepreneurs.com/courses/smarter-web-scraping-with-python-ai/).
+> Heartfelt thanks to [Coding for Entrepreneurs](https://www.codingforentrepreneurs.com/) for the [Smarter Web Scraping with Python + AI course](https://www.codingforentrepreneurs.com/courses/smarter-web-scraping-with-python-ai/).
 It was a treasure trove of knowledge that significantly influenced my journey, providing a solid foundation and inspiring innovation at every step.

-### Acknowledgments
-Special thanks to [Coding for Entrepreneurs](https://www.codingforentrepreneurs.com/) for lighting the way on this incredible learning path.
----